EnvisionDoc/enos_edge_en/learn/edge_computing.md

 - Point mapping: maps collection points and control points to measuring points defined in the model after processing them using formula.
 Or directly maps these points to measuring points.
 - Script: processes the collection points and control points by using calculation script.

+In the **EnOS Edge > Edge Management >Edge Details** , you can use the following edge computing functions:

 - Stream analytics: orchestrates StreamSets operators to create stream analytics pipeline.
 Satisfies complicated computing requirements in various scenarios.

 ## Point mapping